Yuzuru Hanyu: Philanthropy

 In December 2022, Hanyu was appointed as a special messenger for NTV's program news every. presenting a new segment called "Yuzuru Hanyu, Thoughts I want to convey" every few months to promote awareness about natural disaster areas and disaster prevention.
 Since 2011, Hanyu has donated a cumulative total of more than $3 million for reconstruction, disaster prevention, and other humanitarian efforts.

 On February 1, 2025, the "Ishikawa Prefecture Support Project" was launched, featuring Hanyu in life-size panels and posters installed at tourist facilities throughout Ishikawa Prefecture.
-The project, which will run until March 31, 2026, aims to encourage people to travel around the Prefecture and develop an interest in Noto to help the region's recovery after the 2024 Noto earthquake.
+The project, which will run until March 31, 2027, aims to encourage people to travel around the Prefecture and develop an interest in Noto to help the region's recovery after the 2024 Noto earthquake.

+On January 24, 2026, it was revealed that Hanyu had donated ¥54,205,800 to local skating rink, "Bell Sunpia Miyagi Izumi", in Miyagi prefecture.
+The information had been shared three days before by a fan who posted a photo of a notice board at the facility on X. The donation supported renovation work carried out between June and September, 2025 which included installation of six dehumidifiers and eight air blowers, application of anti-condensation paint to the steel framework, and the replacement of the battery of Zamboni used to maintain the ice surface after Hanyu had expressed concern about the condition of the ice rink due to condensation problems, which could cause that children skating there might fall and get injured.